 Bring your dog shopping for their essentials, accessories, and toys.
 There aren’t many shops in Singapore that are dog-friendly but you still have places to go.

 Join online dog owner communities and participate in their regular meet ups.
 We are members of SGWesties Club, Westies of Singapore, and Dogs of Instagram Singapore.
-You can also join Vanillapup’s monthly walk here!
+From time to time, we may also hold a Vanillapup Walk in Punggol!

 25. Get grooming